 Media buying for gaming campaigns

-Media buying for gaming campaigns in today’s market means reaching players where they already spend time: inside immersive experiences, on the consumer floor at events, and across creator-led streams that feel native to the community.
+Media buying for gaming campaigns increasingly happens where players are most engaged: inside immersive game experiences, on the consumer floor at events, and around activations that feel native to gaming culture.

-From special in‑game challenges with rewards to on‑site activations and streamer zones, effective media buying in gaming focuses on formats that connect with audiences in a personal, experience‑driven way while still supporting clear performance goals.
+From in-game challenges with rewards to special on-site experiences, effective media buying focuses on formats that connect personally with players while still supporting clear performance, user acquisition, and revenue goals.

 In brief